EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.moon_sky_brightness

-Krisciunas & Schaefer (1991) sky brightness model due to the Moon Package: celestial.SolarSys Description: Given the date, object equatorial coordinates, and observer geodetic position, calculate the excess in
+Krisciunas & Schaefer (1991) sky brightness model due to the Moon Package: celestial.SolarSys Description: Given the date, object equatorial coordinates, and observer geodetic position, calculate the excess in sky brightness (V-band) in the object celestial position.